xxl4/me/source/_posts/How-to-use-paddle-on-image-ocr.md

 lang: en
 comments: true
 ---
-Today, we have so many image need to OCR, So i will try use paddle for it.
+Today, we have so many image need to OCR, So i will try use [PaddleOCR](https://github.com/xxl4/PaddleOCR) for it.

 config.py file